fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ### Configure and launch osquery

-In order for osqueryd to connect to the fleet server, there are some flags that need to be set:
+In order for osquery to connect to the fleet server, there are some flags that need to be set:

 ```
  --enroll_secret_path=/etc/osquery/enroll_secret